RLabNYC/Rlab_FaceTracking_fuse/RUNSCRIPT.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# After blendshape targets are renamed you can export this model as a FBX and import into Unreal!
-The next steps are [here](https://github.com/RLabNYC/Rlab_FaceTracking_fuse/blob/master/IMPORTING.md)
+### After blendshape targets are renamed you can export this model as a FBX and import into Unreal!

+**You can go to file > Export all > make sure the file type is FBX and then save it to a location on your computer.**

+# The next steps are [here](https://github.com/RLabNYC/Rlab_FaceTracking_fuse/blob/master/IMPORTING.md)

 ## If you need to go back to the table of [contents](https://github.com/RLabNYC/RLab_Facetracking).
 For the Fuse modeling steps go [here](https://github.com/RLabNYC/RLab_Facetracking)